GrapheneOS/hardened_malloc/README.md

 the dependencies may be compatible at the moment but are not tested and will explicitly not be supported.

+Ports to Android (Bionic libc) and musl libc will be created later.
+The initial target is glibc for ease of development, since it supports replacing the malloc implementation at runtime using dynamic linking including via `LD_PRELOAD`.

 # Basic design

 The current design is very simple and will become a bit more sophisticated as